 I recently had the pleasure of experiencing the seaside town of Bournemouth in the UK and had a look at Things to do in Bournemouth.
 When choosing a place to stay in this south coast town, it made sense to me to be located by the sea, a short walk from the beach and along the cliffs.
 Therefore the Cumberland Hotel, Bournemouth was the perfect choice.

 Disclosure: despite any complimentary services received, all thoughts and opinions remain my own.
 Any affiliate links that you may choose to book through will result in a small amount of commission for me, at no extra cost to you.

 Cumberland Hotel – Bournemouth: where is it?

-Part of the Oceana Hotel group, the Cumberland Hotel Bournemouth is located on East Overcliff Drive with views out across the English Channel.
+Part of the Oceana Hotel group, the Cumberland Hotel Bournemouth is located on a clifftop, East Overcliff Drive with views out across the English Channel.
 It has a car park at the rear of the property with room for a limited amount of cars, but other Oceana Group hotels are located next the Cumberland, so parking is allowed in any of these, if room is available.

 It takes about 10 minutes to walk down to the seafront from the hotel, and the seafront is about 10 minutes from the town centre, meaning The Cumberland Hotel, Bournemouth is well located for both.